camunda/camunda-docs-manual/content/reference/rest/decision-definition/post-evaluate.md

 # Result

-A JSON object representing the result of the newly evaluated decision.
-The result contains a list of ```decisionOutputs```, one for each matched rule.
-A decision output contains the ```outputValues``` of the rule as key-value pairs.
+A JSON array representing the result of the newly evaluated decision.
+The array contains the output values of each matched rule as key-value pairs.
 Each key is an output name of an output clause and each value an output value object that has the following properties:

 {{< rest-var-response >}}